Miquelator96/ProceduralPirates/README.md

-In this repository you can find the C++ classes used for this project, take into account that these classes are then used in Unreal to create blueprint classes, leaving some of the programming functionality in the blueprints.

 This is an ongoing project to create a game in which the player controls a pirate crew, both with daily decisions on board and outside of combat.
 I have a vision of it in which when it is finished it will feature:
 - **Relationships between crewmembers and yourself** - A pirate ship is a crammed space, and all kinds of conficts can erupt.
 You will gain and loose allies depending on your decisions.
 Additionally actions in combat will also affect the relationship.